Direct debit

 How it works

-- For the SEPA scheme, you must use the POST Create an IBAN Bank Account endpoint.
+- For the SEPA scheme, use the POST Create an IBAN Bank Account endpoint.

-- For the Bacs scheme, you must use the POST Create a GB Bank Account endpoint.
+- For the Bacs scheme, use the POST Create a GB Bank Account endpoint.

 In the response to the mandate creation request, the API returns a RedirectURL